 Dr. Jones uses a variety of approaches in treating these concerns.
 His training is in both psychoanalytic and behavioral therapy.
 His doctoral thesis in psychiatry and religion at Union Seminary was on C. G. Jung’s theory of Shadow and Evil and its implication for Christian Ethics.
-As Vice President of the Board of the C. G. Jung Foundation in New York for several years and taught courses at the Foundation on Depression, Issues of Mid-Life, Death and Dying and Grief.
+As Vice President of the Board of the C. G. Jung Foundation, he taught courses there on issues of Mid-Life, Depression, and Grief.
 For several years he taught a course on Death and Dying to hospital staff at several New York Metropolitan area hospitals.

-As an avocation, Dr. Jones is a jazz pianist, He and his jazz group, Riverside Drive, have performed at Birdland and other jazz clubs in New York.
-He and his wife have three wonderful grown children and four beautiful grandchildren who help to keep them young, and continually remind them of the beauty of life.
+Dr. Jones has worked with many artists and musicians.
+He is a passionate jazz pianist, whose group, “Riverside Drive” has performed at Birdland and other jazz venues in New York City.
+He and his wife have three wonderful grown children and four beautiful grandchildren who help keep them young, and continually remind them of the beauty of life.

 Articles by H. Kimball Jones, MDiv, PhD: